apache/openwhisk-runtime-go/docs/DEPLOY.md

 # Deployment options

-THere are two images provided: the `actionloop` and the `actionloop-golang-v1.11` available.
+There are two images provided: the `actionloop` and the `actionloop-golang-v1.11` available.
 Each image accept different input in the deployment.

 <a name="actionloop">